oracle/truffleruby/doc/user/installing-llvm.md

 TruffleRuby needs LLVM to run and build C extensions - version 3.8, 3.9 or 4.0.

+LLVM 5.0 should also work but is not actively tested.

 ## Ubuntu

 For using C extensions: